Vectorized/solady/docs/utils/merkletreelib.md

 <b>Note:</b>

-- This library does NOT hash the leafs.
+- Leafs are NOT auto hashed.
 Note that some libraries hash the leafs by default.
 We leave it up to you to decide if this is needed.
 If your leafs are 64 bytes long, do hash them first for safety.
 See: https://www.rareskills.io/post/merkle-tree-second-preimage-attack
-- This library does NOT sort the leafs.
+- Leafs are NOT auto globally sorted.
 Note that some libraries sort the leafs by default.
-- This library use the pair sort keccak256 hash, which works out-of-the-box with the accompanying `MerkleProofLib`.
+- The pair hash is pair-sorted-keccak256, which works out-of-the-box with `MerkleProofLib`.
 - This library is NOT equivalent to OpenZeppelin or Murky.
-If you are only concerned with using this library in your Foundry tests (e.g. to check that you have used MerkleProofLib correctly) you do NOT need to care about equivalence.
+Equivalence is NOT required if you are just using this for pure Solidity testing.
-This may be relevant if you want to test that generated proofs via Solidity vs some external library are equal.
+May be relevant for differential testing between Solidity vs external libraries.